Mesothelioma Diagnosis and Staging Explained

 The Case for Multimodal Treatment

-Patients who receive multimodal treatment — a combination of surgery, chemotherapy, and immunotherapy — achieve the best outcomes.
-Early-stage patients receiving this approach have achieved median survival of 32.1 months, compared to 12-18 months with less aggressive treatment.
+Patients who receive multimodal treatment (a combination of surgery and chemotherapy, often with immunotherapy or radiation) achieve the best outcomes.
+Early-stage cohorts on this approach report median survival of roughly 21 to 24 months, compared to the overall pleural median of about 13 months.

 This underscores the importance of: